Share this post

 Who?
 What?
 Why?

 Hello!
-Welcome to the new page dedicated to development news regarding a brand new game for Amiga OCS (it will work on the rest too!).
+Welcome to the info page dedicated to development news regarding a brand new game for Amiga OCS (it will work on the rest too!).
 Scourge of the Underkind!
 Thankyou for taking time to come and visit my website to check this new game out.
-Considering we only started making this in December of 2015 things are progressing very nicely indeed.
+We thank you!
 Oh, who are 'we'?
 Well, I'm the graphician (I love that term, and I will be reviving the name of that role for this game).

 The programmer on this project is an extremely talented Swedish gentleman by the name of Magnus Tegström (no stalking him on F.B please ;) ).

 I found Magnus by stalking him on Youtube.
 I spotted his demo videos that were programmed for the Amiga 500 and wanted to contact him about a possible colaboration but thought better of it because I am just so busy with a ton of other projects...but he was so passionate about the humble 500 as was I. So I sent him a message proposing some sort of project, a simple dungeon crawler for the Amiga 500.
 'Scourge of the Underkind' was born.

 What is Scourge of the Underkind?